 The Roanoke Region is home to a rich and extensive technology and innovation community.
 There are extensive information technology operations operating in support of the region’s large business and headquarters operations and there are several technology companies operating in the region.

 Roanoke is a center for innovation.
 In the last five years, growth in per capita patents filed has exceeded growth at the national level by more than 3.5 times the national average.
-Patents are being filed by startups, established advanced manufacturers (like GE, Optical Cable Corporation, Novozymes Biologicals, and Harris), and as a result of research at the Virginia Tech Carilion Research Instiute.
+Patents are being filed by startups, established advanced manufacturers (like GE, Optical Cable Corporation, Novozymes Biologicals, and Elbit Systems), and as a result of research at the Fralin Biomedical Research Institute at VTC.

 Roanoke Region Strategic Advantages